LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/User_callable.rst

    Select the default MRI method of a given order.

    The default order is 3.
-An order less than 1 or greater than 4 will result in using the default.
+An order less than 1 will result in using the default.

    :param arkode_mem: pointer to the MRIStep memory block.